 - Look into the option of private vs. semi-private care and compare the costs.

 - Consider how long the elimination period is and get quotes with longer elimination periods.

-If you benefit from good health and never end up using your nursing home insurance, you may have some options:
+If you benefit from good health and never use your nursing home insurance, some policies offer these options:

-- Some health insurance policies may also offer the opportunity to receive dividends, a similar concept to life insurance policies with values.
+- Receive dividends.
+Some health insurance policies may also offer the opportunity to receive dividends, a similar concept to life insurance policies with values.

-- Depending on the type of policy you choose, you may also have the option to take a death benefit where a beneficiary may be able to cash out if you never use the coverage.
+- Take a death benefit.
+A beneficiary may be able to cash out if you never use the coverage.